milekium/slam/README.md

 # slam
-Simple Examples implementations of mapping and slam in c++.
+Simple Examples implementations of mapping and location slam in c++.

 # running code